ying-tang/help-documentation/_drafts/k2k-federation.md

 ## What is K2K Federation?
 Keystone to Keystone (K2K) federation is a way to use credentials from one Keystone instance for logging in across multiple Blue Box clouds.
 One IBM Blue Box cloud instance is designated as an Identity Provider and other cloud instances are designated as Service Providers.
-The Identity Provider stores the user's credentials and asserts to the Service Providers that the user is a valid user.
-The user's id and password are never sent to the Service Providers, only assertions from the Identity Provider are sent.
+The Identity Provider stores the user's credentials and asserts to the Service Providers that the user is, in fact, a valid user.
+The user's ID and password are never sent to the Service Providers, only assertions from the Identity Provider are sent.

 ## How does K2K work?
 The user signs into the Identity Provider, receives a signed SAML assertion from the Identity Provider